HOA Websites: How Much Do They Cost?

 So many factors come into play when determining website pricing, location, years in business, number of employees (overhead), economic factors, time of year, etc.

-How Different Pricing Models Affect Condo or HOA Websites
+How Different Pricing Models Affect HOA Websites

 The pros and cons of each and what you can expect to receive with these pricing structures.

 It involves paying for the website outright, whether as a lump sum, or broken into a short payment plan of 2-4 deposits.
 When it comes to the one-time fee model, you are looking at a larger short-term balance.

-You understand once the project is complete, you may be on your own with keeping the site maintained, backed-up, updating content and in general, managing the associations website.
+You understand once the project is complete, you may be on your own with keeping the site maintained, backed up, updating content and in general, managing the association’s website.

 The site database, webfiles and domain registration are handed over (here are the keys to your brand new car!) and you can drive off into the sunset.

 Even if the provider works on a 50%-50% arrangement (50% due at signing, and 50% due upon completion), having your association tap into reserves for 2 payments of $5,000, for example, can be something you need to budget for and account for, months in advance.

 The Subscription Model

 Another plus, usually the subscription model means the management of the website on an ongoing basis is taken care of as part of the recurring fee.
 So while you are billed regularly, it may also include regular website maintenance and updates as part of the price.

-While the payments are usually much less substantial, as long as the website is being maintained by the vendor, the payments continue.
+While the payments are usually much less substantial, as long as the website is maintained by the vendor, the payments continue.